 India is home to 60% of the extant Asian elephant population and also has one of the highest human populations in the world.
 This has meant that pressure on available elephant habitat is ever increasing and has led to a high degree of human-elephant conflict.

-This event has been organised by the Chester and North Wales committee and is a joint event with Chester Zoo's Act for Wildlife.
+This event was organised by the Chester and North Wales committee and was a joint event with Chester Zoo's Act for Wildlife.

 By placing a booking, you are permitting us to store and use your (and any other attendees) details in order to fulfil the booking.

 We will not use your details for marketing purposes without your explicit consent.

 You must be a member holding a valid Society membership to view the content you are trying to access.
 Please login to continue.